NullixAT/pagemyself/README.md

 ### Alpha

 This app is currently in alpha.
-You can already download and install releases.
+You can already download and install.
 We have a [docker setup](https://github.com/NullixAT/pagemyself-docker) as well, where you get this running inside docker with a few commands.

+### Live Demo

+We have a [live demo here](https://demo.pagemyself.com/).
+Try PageMyself yourself.
+The demo reset's automatically every full hour and all data is purged.
+Please do not abuse this service or we must shutdown the demo.
+Login credentials are on the demo homepage itself.
+If the page is destroyed or credentials are missing, just wait for the next full hour.

 ### Features